exoplatform/exo-documentation/docs/GettingStarted.rst

 - A **Title** field :  Allows you to enter the news title.
 The title should not exceed 150 characters: Beyond that limit you will not be allowed to write.
 This field is mandatory.

 - A **Summary** field : Allows you to enter the news summary.
-The summary if inserted will be displayed in the news preview.
-This field is optional.
+It is optional and will be inserted after the title in the news preview.

 - An "Upload image" area: Allows you to upload optionally an image as a illustrative vignette of the article.